 Genuine and Subsisting Relationship a combination of factors

-Here it is pertinent to point out that a genuine and subsisting relationship is usually associated with a combination of the following factors:
+Apparently, a genuine and subsisting relationship usually associates with a combination of the following factors:

 Long-Term Relationship Requirement for UK Spouse Visa

 Certainly, an applicant needs to establish that he/she is in a current and long-term relationship with the UK sponsor.
 Moreover, can provide all the available evidence to this end.

 If an applicant is cohabiting with the UK partner/spouse then may provide a piece of satisfactory documentary evidence to prove the genuine and subsisting relationship for UK spouse visa entry clearance from outside the UK.